Museological Collection

 Art Collection

-Examples of these works are the drawing cycles by Maria Brzęcka-Kosk, Giulio Cargnelutti, José Fosty, Paul Goyard, Karol Konieczny, Henri Pieck, and Karl Schulz, individual drawings such as those by Dominik Černy, Flemming Hinsch, Herbert Sandberg, and Ivar Emil Thomsen, and sculptures by Bruno Apitz.
+Examples of such works are the drawing cycles by Maria Brzęcka-Kosk, Giulio Cargnelutti, José Fosty, Paul Goyard, Karol Konieczny, Henri Pieck, and Karl Schulz, individual drawings such as those by Dominik Černy, Flemming Hinsch, Herbert Sandberg, and Ivar Emil Thomsen, and sculptures by Bruno Apitz.

 Among the sculptural and graphic designs for monuments are those by Theo Balden, Fritz Cremer, René Graetz, Hans Kies, Waldemar Grzimek, Johann-Peter Hinz, Will Lammert, Heinz Scharr, Wieland Schmiedel, Siegfried Tschierschky, and Erich Wurz.